 As we mentioned before, the difference between between TOEFL and IELTS rules as an English language examinations is not found in the English language grammar, but it is found in some other points as follows:

-- Each of them are held by different organisations so each test of them has different rules for application.
+• Each of them are held by different organizations so each test of them has different rules for application.

 TOEFL score and grade